-Principal Principal tasks divisions - reliability, availability and security of the data.
-Establishment of data management strategy, including data backup, recovery and confidentiality.
-4. Network management: Manage the organization's network structure, ensure the stable 4.
-Network management: Manage the organization's network structure, ensure the stable operation of network equipment, handle network failures, and improve network performance.
-5. Technology strategy: Formulate and implement information technology strategy to support the organization's business goals and development direction.
+Principal divisions Principal tasks reliability, availability and security of the data.
+Establishment of data managemen strategy, including data backup, recovery and confidentiality.
+4. Network management: Manage the organization's network structure, ensure the stable operation of network equipment, handle network failures, and improve network performance.
+Technology strategy: Formulate and implement information technology strategy to support the organization's business goals and development direction.
 Evaluate new information technology and make recommendations to improve the existing information technology infrastructure.
 6. Compliance and compliance: Ensuring that the IT operations of the organization complies with relevant laws and standards.
-Handle the document reporting and regular inspection required by laws and regulations to ensure compliance.
-7. User support: Provide technical support services to users in the organization to solve their hardware and software problems.
-1. Responsible for the search, evaluation, planning and introduction of innovative development projects.
+Handle the document reporting and regula inspection required by laws and regulations to ensure compliance.
+User support: Provide technical support services to users in the organization to solve their hardware and software problems.
+Responsible for the search, evaluation, planning and introduction of innovative development projects.
 2. Responsible for the search, evaluation, introduction, promotion and management of new technology projects.
-3. Matters with regard to the project management of product project planning, coordination, Innovation and execution and maintenance of development projects.
-Development 4.
-Development project product design and implementation, technology development, Department process planning and testing and verification.
-5. Matters with regard to patent planning, search, data collection, application and management of development projects.
-6. Assist marketing, sales and product promotion units in the promotion of development projects and products.
+Innovation and Matters with regard to the project management of product project planning, coordination execution and maintenance of development projects.
+Development Department Development project product design and implementation, technology development process planning and testing and verification.
+Matters with regard to patent planning, search, data collection, application and management of development projects.
+Assist marketing, sales and product promotion units in the promotion of developmen projects and products.
 1. Business and sales forecast evaluation and analysis and the formulation of business plans.
-C 1 2.
-Achievement of business objectives and performance.
+2. Achievement of business objectives and performance.
 Sales 3.
 Product sales and after-sales service.
 Department 4.
 Collection and analysis of product, market and industry related information.
-Customer and market development for the Company's existing and new businesses.
-To formulate and implement corporate image, product and brand marketing strategies.
-To formulate and implement corporate image, product and orand marketing strategies.
+5. Customer and market development for the Company's existing and new businesses.
+6. To formulate and implement corporate image, product and brand marketing strategies.7.
 Exhibition evaluation, planning and execution.
-1. New product planning and management, in response to various development needs, formulate and develop various regulations and procedures.
-2. Develop technical solutions for new products and improve existing technologies to meet market demand by enhancing product performance and reducing costs.
-3. Formulate tests related to product quality verification to ensure that product design meets quality standards and passes reliability testing, verification and mass production to verify its functionality and performance.
-4. Assisting in the product introduction stage, including formulating the product Development introduction standard operation plan and providing technical support, so that the product Department can enter the trial mass production stage smoothly.5.
-Manage budgets and resources for product development.
-Product costs and market prices are in line with the development effect principle to reduce unnecessary loss of R&D funds.
+1. New product planning and management, in response to various development needs formulate and develop various regulations and procedures.
+2. Develop technical solutions for new products and improve existing technologies to mee market demand by enhancing product performance and reducing costs.
+Formulate tests related to product quality verification to ensure that product design meet quality standards and passes reliability testing, verification and mass production to verify its functionality and performance.
+Development 4.
+Assisting in the product introduction stage, including formulating the production standard operation plan and providing technical support, so that the production standard operation plan and providing technical support, so that the production standard operation plan and providing technical support, so that the production stage, including formulating the production stage, including the production stage is a stage of the production stage.
+Department can enter the trial mass production stage smoothly.
+5. Manage budgets and resources for product development.
+Product costs and market price are in line with the development effect principle to reduce unnecessary loss of R&I funds.
 6. Applying for product patents, protecting the Company's technological innovation capabilities and R&D results and managing intellectual property-related affairs to ensure that products are protected by law.
 7. Cultivate technical talents, ensure the efficient operation and growth of the team and meet various product development needs.
-1. Formulate occupational safety and health management regulations and plans and guide relevant Occupational departments to implement them.
-Safety and 2.
-Establish an occupational safety and health management system and continue to promote and Health Office maintain it.
-3. To plan and supervise the occupational safety and health audits and management of all departments.
-4. Plan and implement the occupational safety and health education and trainings.
+Formulate occupational safety and health management regulations and plans and guide relevant departments to implement them.
+Occupational Safety and Establish an occupational safety and health management system and continue to promote and maintain it.
+Health Office To plan and supervise the occupational safety and health audits and management of all departments Plan and implement the occupational safety and health education and trainings.